CodisLabs/codis/README.md

-#Codis - yet another safe & fast distributed solution for Redis
+#Codis - yet another fast distributed solution for Redis

 Codis is a proxy based high performance Redis cluster solution written in Go/C, an alternative to Twemproxy.